Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: A quantum non-demolition protocol for the source-field fluctuations

 A schematic of the proposed experimental configuration is depicted in Fig.~\ref{fig:FIG1}, featuring two principal stages.
-The two stages are temporally separated by a control switch that moves from position ${\rm P_A}$ to the position ${\rm P_B}$ terminating \underline{Stage 1}, during which quantum jumps of interest occur, and initiating \underline{Stage 2}, during which the operational consequences of these monitored jumps play out.
+The two stages are temporally separated by a control switch that moves from position ${\rm P_A}$ to the position ${\rm P_B}$ terminating \underline{Stage 1}, during which the macroscopic quantum jumps of interest occur, and initiating \underline{Stage 2}, during which the operational consequences of these monitored jumps play out.
 Both stages are amenable to the theory of quantum trajectories~\cite{Belavkin1990, Barchielli1991, Alsing1991, Dalibard1992, CarmichaelBook2} applied here to treat two explicitly open quantum systems: a JC complex coupled to an auxiliary cavity, both subject to photon loss leaking information to the environment, and, subsequently, a single cavity mode decaying to the vacuum.
+The said theory provides the connection between measurement records and the conditioned wavefunction evolution.
 Throughout \underline{Stage 1}, we are dealing with the source, a main cavity mode strongly coupled to a two-level `atom', weakly coupled to an auxiliary cavity field, acting as a meter system.
 We will shortly find that the bad-cavity limit of the auxiliary cavity substantiates a quantum non-demolition (QND) measurement for the main one~\cite{Peil1999, Guerlin2007,Sun2014, Minev2019}.
-We are thus employing the JC model with the main field mode and the `atom' on resonance, with frequency $\omega_0$.
-The main cavity mode is coherently driven with a field of frequency $\omega_d$, common to the auxiliary cavity frequency.
+We are thus employing the open JC model with the main field mode and the `atom' on resonance, with frequency $\omega_0$.
+The main cavity mode is coherently driven with a field of frequency $\omega_d$, in resonance with the auxiliary cavity mode.

 In a frame rotating with the drive, the Lindblad master equation (ME) for the density matrix $\varrho$ of the composite system under study may be written in the form~\cite{Carmichael1993QTI}

 with $\mathcal{L}[\xi] \cdot \equiv \xi \cdot \xi^{\dagger}-\tfrac{1}{2}(\xi^{\dagger}\xi \cdot +\cdot \xi^{\dagger}\xi)$ and